Frequently Asked Questions

 How much power does the Reed reactor produce?

 The reactor produces 250 kilowatts of heat (about 10 times as much as a home heating furnace).

 How much electricity does the reactor make?

 The Reed reactor doesn't produce any electricity.
-To do that we would need to boil water to make steam and drive a turbine generator.
-Our pool water doesn't heat up enough to boil, so we can't make electricity.
+To do that we would need to heat the water in the pool enough to make steam and drive a turbine generator.

 Why do you have a reactor?